syfurrahman/Group_2-headstream-K-12-Mental_Health_Navigator_/README.md

 ## Project Structure

-All the html files are in survey_project/survey_app/templates/survey_app
+All the html files are in survey_project/survey_app/templates/survey_app  directory

-CSS files are in survey_project/survey_app/static/survey_app/css
+CSS files are in survey_project/survey_app/static/survey_app/css directory

-Js files are in survey_project/survey_app/static/survey_app/js
+Js files are in survey_project/survey_app/static/survey_app/js  directory

-All images need to be placed in survey_project/survey_app/static/survey_app/images
+All images need to be placed in survey_project/survey_app/static/survey_app/images  directory

 ---